About the Program

 One fellowship position becomes available beginning July 1 each year.

 The department will begin accepting applications for the upcoming fellowship on November 1, 2020, for a July 2022 start.
 Fellowship applicants must have completed an accredited residency program in neurology in the U.S. or Canada.
 The fellowship does not participate in any matching programs.

 Please submit the following original application materials:

-- Curriculum vitae (CV) with current e-mail address and phone number
+- Curriculum vitae (CV) with a current e-mail address and phone number

 - Personal statement